nodejs/education/getting-started-learning-nodejs.md

 RisingStack also offers a great walkthrough. https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/

 There are a few courses that are low cost and offer a more comprehensive getting-started experience(<$50 USD) as well:
-- https://www.coursera.org/learn/server-side-development(free but can pay a little for more services such as a certificate of completion and grading)
+- https://www.coursera.org/learn/server-side-development (free but can pay a little for more services such as a certificate of completion and grading)
 - https://www.udemy.com/the-complete-node-js-developer-course/ $19 USD

 We can’t stress enough the power of others in helping your Node.js learning experience.
 Please check out our [docs](https://nodejs.org/en/docs/) and look for [your local Node.js event](https://nodejs.org/en/get-involved/events/).
 We’re also [on IRC](http://webchat.freenode.net/?channels=node.js) and happy to answer questions.
 Say hi!